JoeyHendricks/STATS-PAL/README.md

 > You can find the source code for this experiment also in the following
 > [file in the project](https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/simulations/simulate__with_always_unstable_tests_results_release_situation.py).

-When correlating the estimated rank to what we see in our scatter plot we can determine that each score justified as RID-2 to RID-5 are very similar in performance but have a low amount of difference one could accept as the amount of distance is small it would therefore not directly impact our end users.
+When correlating the determined rank to what we see in our scatter plot we can determine that each score justified as RID-2 to RID-5 are very similar in performance but have a low amount of difference one could accept as the amount of distance is small it would therefore not directly impact our user experience.

 ## Contribute to this project

-Help me to make result analysis easier for more performance engineers around the globe by donating your expertise and knowledge, anonymized test data or just by sharing this project on your socials together we can make this project smarter and more robust!
+Help me to make result analysis easier for more performance engineers around the globe by donating your expertise and knowledge, anonymized test data, or just by sharing this project on your socials together we can make this project smarter and more robust!

-Feel free to open up an issue if you have any questions or are experiencing issues.
-**Want to contribute?** Then shoot in a pull request with your changes or test data, so we can continue to make improvements to this project.
+Feel free to open up an issue if you have any questions or are experiencing issues. **Want to contribute?** Then shoot in a pull request with your changes or test data, so we can continue to make improvements to this project.

 ## Resources I found while learning about this topic